 I just pasted two paragraphs from an older blog post.
 Let’s look at the grading and how it can be improved.

 As you can see from the screenshot above, the grading is 8.
 The lower the grading, the better.
-The goal is to lower your grade to 6 or 7.
+The goal of this content marketing program is to lower your grade to 6 or 7.
 That way, you’ll be assured that your content is easy to read.
 When you write as simply as possible, you’ll reach a wider audience and build a successful content marketing campaign.
 Looking at the screenshot, you can see that some of my sentences are “very hard to read.”

 Since these sentences are so hard to read, all I have to do is edit the sentence structure and make it shorter.
 When I do that, the highlight will be removed, and my grading will reduce drastically.